Road Tripping Western Australia, Part One

 Our route kept us hugging the shoreline with the ocean never far away.

-We drove through Dongara and carried on toward Geraldton the largest town we’d visit since leaving Padbury.
+We drove through Dongara and carried on toward Geraldton the largest town we’d visited since leaving Padbury.

 Once we arrived in Geraldton we soon made the decision to carry on North and just use the town as somewhere to stock up on supplies.

-As we were wild camping, we obviously couldn’t hook up to any mains to keep our refrigerator cold so any meat we wanted to store had to be eaten within a couple of days of purchasing it and hoping the insulated fridge would be enough to keep it from going rotten.
+As we were wild camping, we obviously couldn’t hook up to any mains to keep our refrigerator cold so any meat we wanted to store had to be eaten within a couple of days of purchasing it.

 We found a supermarket and bought what we needed for the next few days then filled up on fuel at the nearest fuel station.